nanreh/calendar-hack/README.md

 Feel free to create a GitHub issue if you want to call something out.

 ## Plans
-Training plans are represented in text files that are easy to create and edit.
-Details [here](./public/plans/csv/README.md).
+Training plans are represented as YAML files that are easy to create and edit.
+They can be found in [plans/yaml](public/plans/yaml/).
+A JSON schema exists at [public/schema/plan-schema.json](public/schema/plan-schema.json)

 ## Running Locally